Customizing Fonts in Firefox

 - Delete the

-folder inside your profile directory. - Remove the CSS code you added from the
+chromefolder inside your profile directory. - Remove the CSS code you added from the

 Finding Other Fonts

-line with the one provided by Google Fonts for your chosen font.
-For locally installed fonts, you can directly use their name in the font-family
+You can explore other fonts on websites like Google Fonts.
+To use a different web font, replace the @import url(...) line with the one provided by Google Fonts for your chosen font.
+For locally installed fonts, you can directly use their name in the font-family property (e.g., font-family: "Your Local Font Name", sans-serif !important;).